matsuand/docs.docker.jp/ee/supported-platforms.md

 maintenance cycles for patches for up to 24 months.

 {% comment %}
-### New Licensing for Docker Enterprise
+### New licensing for Docker Enterprise
 {% endcomment %}
-### New Licensing for Docker Enterprise
+### New licensing for Docker Enterprise
 {: #new-licensing-for-docker-enterprise }

 {% comment %}
-In version 18.09, the Docker Enterprise --- Engine is aware of the license applied on the system.
+Starting in version 18.09, Docker Enterprise is aware of the license applied on the system.
 The license summary is available in the `docker info` output on standalone or manager nodes.
 {% endcomment %}
-In version 18.09, the Docker Enterprise --- Engine is aware of the license applied on the system.
+Starting in version 18.09, Docker Enterprise is aware of the license applied on the system.
 The license summary is available in the `docker info` output on standalone or manager nodes.

 {% comment %}
-For EE platform customers, when you license UCP, this same license is applied to the underlying engines in the cluster.
-Docker recommends platform customers use UCP to manage their license.
+For Docker Enterprise customers, when you license Universal Control Plane (UCP), this same license is applied to the underlying engines in the cluster.
+Docker recommends that Enterprise customers use UCP to manage their license.
 {% endcomment %}
-For EE platform customers, when you license UCP, this same license is applied to the underlying engines in the cluster.
-Docker recommends platform customers use UCP to manage their license.
+For Docker Enterprise customers, when you license Universal Control Plane (UCP), this same license is applied to the underlying engines in the cluster.
+Docker recommends that Enterprise customers use UCP to manage their license.

 {% comment %}
-Standalone EE engines can be licensed using `docker engine activate`.
+Standalone Docker Engine - Enterprise users can license engines using `docker engine activate`.
 {% endcomment %}
-Standalone EE engines can be licensed using `docker engine activate`.
+Standalone Docker Engine - Enterprise users can license engines using `docker engine activate`.

 {% comment %}
-Offline activation of standalone EE engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.
+Offline activation of standalone enterprise engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.
 {% endcomment %}
-Offline activation of standalone EE engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.
+Offline activation of standalone enterprise engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.

 {% comment %}
 Additionally, Docker is now distributing the CLI as a separate installation package.
-This gives Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.
+This gives Docker Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.
 {% endcomment %}
 Additionally, Docker is now distributing the CLI as a separate installation package.
-This gives Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.
+This gives Docker Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.

 {% comment %}
 [Learn more about Docker Enterprise](/ee/index.md).